 The bill, H.B.
 No. 215, aims to establish a disaster identification system in Texas for areas declared under a state of disaster.
-It introduces a new definition for "illuminated display," which refers to devices capable of showing flashing and continuous lights in specific colors (white, blue, green, red, and yellow).
-The bill amends existing laws to include provisions that activate this disaster identification system when a state of disaster is declared, allowing individuals to participate by using illuminated displays to communicate their needs to disaster relief personnel.
+It introduces a new definition for "illuminated display," which refers to devices capable of showing flashing and continuous lights in specific colors.
+The bill amends existing laws to include provisions that activate this disaster identification system when a state of disaster is declared.
+Specifically, it allows individuals to participate in the system by affixing illuminated displays to themselves and their domesticated animals, using designated colors to signal their needs to disaster relief personnel.

 Statutes affected: Introduced: Government Code 418.004, Government Code 418.015, Government Code 418.042 (Government Code 418)